xsalvatore/weather-app/README.md

 - Open the terminal and access the location where the repo has been downloaded/cloned
 - Run npm install to download the different modules
 - Run npm start

+*I have included the API keys for testing purposes and might be removed at any time.*